Conevex/99-Nights-Auto-Fish-Python/README.md

-I MADE THIS WITH AI SO I HAVE NO IDEA PYTHON WORKS LOL
+I MADE THIS WITH AI SO I HAVE NO IDEA HOW PYTHON WORKS LOL
 ________________________________________________________________

 Detects red and green bars using screen capture